alvaroandresgarayromero/designpatternsheeet/sandbox/aws/lambda/README.rst

         root@5976e1426a62:/app/sandbox/aws/lambda/lambda_function/out# mv lambda.zip ../../terraform

     Go to the terraform directory, and deploy the resources.
-    In the AWS console, verify that the expected lambda and SQS resources have been created, SQS is linked as a trigger, and that the expected role has been created.
+    In the AWS console, verify that the expected lambda, SNS, and SQS resources have been created, and that the expected role has been created.

     .. code-block:: bash

         root@5976e1426a62:/app/sandbox/aws/lambda/terraform# terraform init
         root@5976e1426a62:/app/sandbox/aws/lambda/terraform# terraform apply

-    Verify aws lambda is functional by triggering synchronously lambda with the AWS CLI.
+    Verify aws lambda is functional by triggering a synchronously event with the AWS CLI.
     The payload value will be written into lambda_output.txt

     .. code-block:: bash